dfcarpenter/kubernetes-in-codespaces/labs/k8s-workshops/kubecli/readme.md

 $ kubectl config get-contexts
 ```

-2. Create a new context called `minidev` within the `minikube` cluster with the `dev` namespace, as the
+2. Create a new context called `minidev` within the `docker-desktop` cluster with the `dev` namespace, as the
-`minikube` user.
+`docker-desktop` user.
 ```
-$ kubectl config set-context minidev --cluster=minikube --user=minikube --namespace=dev
+$ kubectl config set-context minidev --cluster=docker-desktop --user=docker-desktop --namespace=dev
 ```

 3. View the newly added context.